 Years later, as a frail teenager in America, Ann suffered the scorn and persecution of a brutal father.
-When both of her ankles were shattered in a horse and wagon accident, her father gave his consent to have her feet amputated just above the ankles.
-Fortunately, she had just turned 18, and could reverse his decision.
-Her one ally in this was a compassionate uncle who carried her into the sunlight every day where she remained alone, immobilized on a long beach, until he returned from work in the evening.
+When both of her ankles were shattered in a horse and wagon accident.
+Her father gave his consent to have her feet amputated just above the ankles.
+Fortunately, she had just turned 18 and could reverse his decision.
+Her one ally in this was a compassionate uncle who carried her into the sunlight every day where she remained alone, immobilised on a long beach until he returned from work in the evening.

-At first she couldn’t move and the pain was terrible, but by reaching down beside the bench she was able to fill her stomach with ordinary grass.
+At first, she couldn’t move, and the pain was terrible, but by reaching down beside the bench, she was able to fill her stomach with ordinary grass.
 Her grandmother had taught her that within such grass was every nutrient required for human health.
-And when her uncle brought her flowers she ate those as well.
-“I tried to eat everything green I could find” she said, “and so through the long days I was able to obtain the kind of food which my body seemed to need: that is, both fresh from the earth and untreated with heat.”
-Sunshine, grasses and the instinct of a little dog who licked her wounds, as well as her own determination to heal, eventually restored her feet to health and strength.
+And when her uncle brought her flowers, she ate those as well.
+“I tried to eat everything green I could find,” she said, “and so through the long days I was able to obtain the kind of food which my body seemed to need: that is, both fresh from the earth and untreated with heat.”
+Sunshine, grasses and the instinct of a little dog who licked her wounds, as well as her determination to heal, eventually restored her feet to health and strength.

 Although Ann is gone, her personal experience of the miracles in the grass juices and this simple, but strong philosophy continues to be a healing blessing for humanity today.